 Know where the safety kit is Your skipper will give you a safety briefing before going out on the water, be sure to listen carefully and make sure you know where the medical kit is.
 If something should happen to your skipper you need to know where to go to get the right supplies to help them.

-Once you've got the ropes, learn to navigate Once you get the basics of sailing, you can quickly start using an easy sailing navigation app like savvy navvy to help with planning your routes.
+Once you've got the ropes, learn to navigate Once you get the basics of sailing, you can quickly start using an easy sailing navigation app like Savvy Navvy sailing navigation to help with planning your routes.
 With handy marine charts and an intuitive design, our marine navigation app will save you time before and during your adventures at sea - just think of us as google maps for boats !

-How about an independent review of savvy navvy ?
+How about an independent Savvy Navvy review ?